Hiding the Toolbar

 Once closed the tab with the purple puzzle piece will reappear.

-If you want to hide the toolbar tab in Google Docs or Slides click the purple piece icon to the right of the Chrome Omnibox address bar
+If you want to hide the Read&Write for Google Chrome discovery tab in Google Docs or Slides click the purple piece icon to the right of the Chrome Omnibox address bar to toggle the toolbar to completely be hidden

 Click the purple puzzle piece icon again to reopen the Read&Write for Google Chrome toolbar in Docs or Slides